korokes/MCLS/README.md

-# Assist Non-native Viewers: Multimodal CrossLingual Summarization for How2 Videos
+# Assist Non-native Viewers: Multimodal Cross-Lingual Summarization for How2 Videos
 Accepted at the EMNLP 2022

 ## Data Preparing